mohitk05/my-website/posts/2020/knowing-what-changed-fast.md

 ---
 title: Knowing what changed, really fast
 coverImage: https://images.unsplash.com/photo-1513171920216-2640b288471b?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=668&q=80
-date: 2019-12-12
+date: 2020-03-01
 tags: ['posts', 'theory', 'incomplete']
+eleventyExcludeFromCollections: true
 ---

 Frontend development landscape has evolved a lot in the past decade, from simple JavaScript, HTML and CSS to complex frameworks and libraries.
-These have helped maintaining a solid code structure and visibility in our frontend applications, and in a way have enabled writing logic heavy apps on the frontend.
+These have<!-- excerpt --> helped maintaining a solid code structure and visibility in our frontend applications, and in a way have enabled writing logic heavy apps on the frontend.
 Other than developer friendlyness and code organisation, every framework or library presents its own form of optimisation - a way to do stuff faster than it actually is.

 The most common area that needs optimisation on the frontend is re-rendering the UI.
 Re-rendering is a tricky term, do you paint the whole page again?
 Do you do it in parts?
 On a higher level, a HTML document is a tree structure which represents the current layout of the page being rendered in the browser window.
 The most naive approach towards re-rendering is flushing out all the old nodes of the HTML tree and recreating the new ones.
 This is already very wasteful.
 A simple text change will lead to a huge tree being rebuilt, along with all the connections being made again, e.g. the event listeners etc. This is a costly affair.